 Be protective of confidential information.

-Followers don’t show in the email address, so your email conversation may appear more private than is actually the case.
-Convert public comments from customers that you don't want to expose outside your organization into internal notes.
+Followers don’t show in the email address, so your email conversation may appear more private than it actually is.
+Convert public comments from customers into internal notes if you don't want to expose the comment outside your organization.

 -